The new Penn State Hershey Children’s Hospital Combining the best care options under one roof

-Amenities like in-room showers and Internet access mean that family members won’t have to worry about missing doctors on rounds by leaving the room for personal matters.
+Amenities like in-room showers with the best shower head pressure options and Internet access mean that family members won’t have to worry about missing doctors on rounds by leaving the room for personal matters.
 A small table and chairs in each room will allow families to keep up with work or other projects.

 This family- and child-friendly layout starts before patients even enter their room.
 Upon entering the hospital, children will be greeted by interactive nature-themed walls, a kid-friendly café, and a performance area for music groups, clowns, and other entertainers.
 Patients who can’t make it down to the shows will still be able to enjoy them through a closed-circuit channel on their in-room televisions.

 Other unique amenities include a meditation room and an outdoor terrace, plus an educational resource center for families to learn about childhood illnesses and wellness.